 The soup starts with chicken broth.
 A whole chicken simmered with a whole onion, half a head of garlic, peppercorns, celery leaves, half a carrot, a bay leaf, salt and sweet corn.
 It’s the same broth I used to make the misua soup from two nights ago.
 I had more enough for the misua soup so what I didn’t use, I poured into containers and kept in the freezer.
 The corn, however, got consumed fast and I was obliged to use canned corn kernels for this egg drop soup.

-- 4 tbsps. of tapioca, potato or corn starch (flour will make your soup cloudy)
+- 4 tablespoons tapioca starch or potato or corn starch (flour will make your soup cloudy)

-- 2 to 3 tbsps. of finely sliced scallions, to garnish
+- 2 to 3 tablespoons of finely sliced scallions to garnish

 Heat the cooking oil in a pot.
 Saute the onion until soft.
 Add the garlic and continue sautéing for another half a minute.

 Disperse the starch in half a cup of broth.